Dash433/Homework3/README.md

 * Confirms that ask the user what type of password they want
 * The generator will then generate the type that was asked
 * password generator stops at a certain length
+* generator prompts reader if their selected length is out side of bounds
+* button is functional and draws code from various functions

 ### What needs to be done

-* The generator needs to prompt the user if their passwpord length is too small or too large
-* figure out how to use the functions and methods so the it links to the html
+*